 Goldfinger was an obese, sweaty man who physically wouldn’t have been a threat to Bond.
 He made up for his lack of physical ability by being vengeful, sadistic, and intelligent.
 He was the first villain to do a grant monologue about his plan in an excellent scene where models came up from the floor and photos were revealed on the walls.
 I personally loved that he was competitive and a cheater and that Bond screws with him.
 I also loved the way Michael Collins said the line “No Mr. Bond, I expect you to die.”
 Goldfinger was a villain who was a narcissist who loved to show off his brilliance to Bond, and he was smart enough to have a backup plan when things went wrong.
 Goldfinger’s plan was a mix of egotism, his own self-interest, and had geopolitical implications because he planned to nuke America’s gold reserves.

 Pussy Galore was the first Bond Girl that was a match for Bond.
 She was a skilled pilot and could fight Bond with her judo training.
 She was also more resistant to Bond’s masculine charms than the previous Bond girls.
-Tilly Masterson was an excellent secondary Bond girl who was out for revenge and becomes a temporary ally of Bond’s.
+Tilly Masterson was an excellent secondary Bond girl who was out for revenge and became a temporary ally of Bond’s.

 Whilst Goldfinger was a great film in the franchise it’s not without its issues.
 The most infamous was the scene where Bond and Pussy Galore were in the barn which has been seen as being a bit rapey.
-It was controversy at the time, let alone now.
+It was controversial at the time, let alone now.
 Even big Bond fans acknowledge its problems.
 The filmmakers did try to soften the blow by having some playful music and it’s not out of place in films and TV in general where characters a heated argument or a woman attacking a man turns into passionate lovemaking.

 On a story level Bond was useless during the second act because he was held hostage and was hanging around Goldfinger’s farm.
 Goldfinger just kept the MI6 agent around until he can ruin the operation.
 Felix Lester (Cec Linder) was inept in the film and even though Linder was a year younger than Jack Lord in Dr. No, the replacement looked a lot older.